statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 Request features on the [Issue Tracker].

-## Our design thinking
+## Our design and making a new module

 ### The user should modify data to fit the requirements of your module

 In order to keep the code easier to work with, describe how the required data should look instead of creating functionality to handle different formats.
+If a user wants to use your module, they need to do the legwork to make their data fit (within reason).

+### Variabelvelger (variable picker)

+If you need to add an alternative to the Variabelvelger, have it added into the package.
+In order to keep the modules cross-compatible and standardized, we do not want users to add their own custom fields.

-### Dynamic states
+#### Dynamic states

+In order to use the Variabelvelger in modules you can use dynamic states to include fields in callbacks.

+Your component should include all variabelvelger fields that can be used as a State() in your module in the way depicted below.

+Firstly include the supported Variabelvelger options for your module:

+    states_options = [
+        {
+            "aar": ("var-aar", "value"),
+            "termin": ("var-termin", "value"),
+            "nace": ("var-nace", "value"),
+            "nspekfelt": ("var-nspekfelt", "value"),
+        }
+    ]

+Secondly include this in the callback method in your module class.

+    dynamic_states = [
+        State(states_dict[key][0], states_dict[key][1])
+        for key in selected_state_keys
+    ]

+Third add *dynamic_states in the callback to make the values included in the callback.

+    @callback(
+        callback_components_here,
+        *dynamic_states,
+    )

 ### The class structure

-Each module is written as a class containing a layout and callbacks:
+Each module is written as a class containing its layout and callbacks:

     class Module:
         def __init__(self, database):